IN THE MOUNTAINS OF FIRE

 (Cyran’s birthday, and I can’t celebrate.
 Soldiers won’t buy me a beer every night of the week, after all, even if I had found an inn before it got dark.
 As it stands, I wouldn’t mind toasting Cyran with a crust of toast; my belly grumbles over memories of meals gone by as I seek some cubbyhole out of the cold.

 I wish it was autumn.
 I wish drifts of leaves would give me something to burrow into till the morning warmed me up again.
+I wish I hadn't given Zia my sleeping-bag along with my tent!
 But I trudge through the dark on the bare and dirty side of spring.
 Sure, the new green leaves looked pretty in the sun earlier today, sort of twinkly in the wind, but the flimsy things don’t do me any good right now, and right now they’re full of shadows.

 I suppose I could burrow into the mud, if I was a frog.
 Yeah, that’d be cool to be a frog—one of those poison frogs.
 I could wear bright colors and flaunt who I am—not sneak around like I do now—and nobody’d dare to lay a hand on me.